PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

   RX      PC7*, PG9**
   TX      PC6, PG14**

- * Indicates pins that have other on-board functins and should be used only with care (See table 5 in the STM32F4Discovery User Guide).
+ * Indicates pins that have other on-board functions and should be used only with care (See table 5 in the STM32F4Discovery User Guide).
 The rest are free I/O pins.
 ** Port G pins are not supported by the MCU